 Portfolios allows you to create an area in Leo where students can Students upload documents that they need to keep over a period of time.

-Path: Home > Admin Toolbar > Assessment > Student Portraits > Portfolios > Templates
+Path: Home > Admin Toolbar > People > Student Portraits > Portfolios > Templates

 The Portfolio Template Manager allows you to